 Set Yourself Free: Twelve Books to Read on Human Nature

 If you've a mind to understand human nature? non-fiction may not be the best way to understand it.
 Or, for that matter, human behavior in general.
 Fiction might be more accurate.
-However, there is some value in science and history; and reading.
-Non-fiction books just might be (in some cases) more fiction, fantasy, or delusion … Continue reading Set Yourself Free: Twelve Books to Read on Human Nature
+However, there is some value in science and history - and reading.
+However, be prepared to endure cancellation from your tribe.
+Non-fiction books just … Continue reading Set Yourself Free: Twelve Books to Read on Human Nature

 The Perfect Storm Hypothesis